Regularity and pointwise convergence for dispersive equations on Riemannian symmetric spaces of compact type: Sufficiency of for -biinvariant data

-We will also require the following Sobolev embedding for $K$-biinvariant functions: \begin{lemma} Let $\X$ be a Riemannian symmetric space of compact type of rank $1$ and dimension $d \ge 1$.
-Then for all $K$-biinvariant functions $f$ and all $\varepsilon>0$, the following inequality holds:
+We will also require the following Sobolev embedding for $K$-biinvariant functions: \begin{lemma} Let $\X$ be a rank one Riemannian symmetric space of compact type and dimension $d \ge 1$.
+Then for all $K$-biinvariant functions $f$ and all $\varepsilon>0$, \begin{itemize} \item[(i)] near the origin, we have